I must confess. I love the Church! She is a wonderfully large and beautiful Bride.

 So, what is the Church?

-On a sensible note, let me clarify what I mean.
-Illustrations are tools, which come alongside Bible truths in order to help explain that which is unclear.
+On a sensible note, let me clarify.
+Illustrations are tools, which come alongside Bible truths to help explain that which is unclear.
 Often, it is best to let the Bible illustrate the Bible.
 Illustrations from outside of Scripture are like dirty mirrors out of which you can never see perfectly.
-Regardless of how spiritual they sound, some can lead you or the people you’re trying to reach, into the ditch of false doctrine.
+Regardless of how spiritual they sound, some can lead you or the people you influence into the ditch of false doctrine.
 A good principle to remember when using illustrations is this: “you can’t get more spiritual than scriptural” (Bishop Tim Hill).

-Return to the text with me and let’s observe.
+Return to the text, and let’s observe.
 Jesus is God Almighty and does not ask the original question because He does not know the answer.
 His goal was to get His disciples thinking, and He did.
-It would do us all good if we would pause and think before we speak (or simply repeat what sounds good).
+It would do us all good if we paused to think before we speak (or simply repeat what sounds good).
 After the survey of answers came in, Jesus never spoke a word about them.
-He wasn’t really concerned about what the world without thought.
+He wasn’t really concerned about what the world thought.
 His main concern was with the men who followed Him.
 So He immediately puts them on the spot.
-And as though he were the spokesman for the group Peter blurts out the Rhema word that has developed in his mind.
+And as though he were the spokesman for the group, Peter blurts out the Rhema word that has developed in his mind.
 Jesus was pleased with the answer from Heaven that Peter proclaimed.
-You see, it does matter to God that His people hear accurately from His word and His Spirit and have the right answers regarding Him and His Church.
+You see, it does matter to God that His people hear accurately from His word and His Spirit and have the correct answers regarding Him and His Church.

-Thank you for reading.
+Thank you for reading!
 By doing so, you’ve helped remove the thorn from my paw.
-In the comment section, feel free to give some response to the title question of this post.